Koorye/data-utils/README.md

 # Data Utils

-A set of tools for collating and transferring data sets.
+A set of tools for collating and transferring datasets.

 ## Functions